Starmer and Macron to discuss ‘united leadership’ supporting Kyiv on Trump visit

 Reports suggested the Prime Minister is also expected to deliver an invitation for a state visit to Mr Trump, a known admirer of the royal family, during his trip to Washington.

-Meanwhile, Mr Trump used a wide-ranging speech at the Conservative Political Action Conference (Cpac) in Washington on Saturday to say he thought “we’re pretty close to a deal”.
+Mr Trump used a wide-ranging speech at the Conservative Political Action Conference (Cpac) in Washington on Saturday to say “we’re pretty close to a deal”.

 “We better be close to a deal because that has been a horrible situation,” he added.

-Mr Zelensky has said his country will not accept any outcome from talks that have taken place between Moscow and Washington since Kyiv was excluded from the discussions.
+Mr Zelensky has said his country will not accept any outcome from talks between Moscow and Washington because Kyiv was excluded from the discussions.